-Contact Dr. Penelope (Jenny) Quintana at phgradadvisor@sdsu.edu
+Contact Dr. Penelope (Jenny) Quintana at phgradadvisor@sdsu.edu and iguintan@sdsu.edu

 PARKING AND ALTERNATIVE TRANSPORTATION

 On-campus parking is by permit only https://parking.sdsu.edu/permits.
 Purchase or possession of a parking permit does not guarantee a parking space.
 Parking structures are located on the perimeter of the campus in addition to surface parking lots.
 Visitor parking is available in several pay parking lots.